JimmyKenMerchant/supermathtestforkids_alpha/README.md

 I. Download the latest version of this software (JAR file) from [the download page in Bitbucket](https://bitbucket.org/JimmyKenMerchant21/supermathtestforkids_alpha/downloads).
 Latest Java Runtime Environment(JRE) is needed to play this game.

-↑ Sorry for it! current JAR file is old version which has no restart button!
+##Sorry for it! current JAR file is old version which has no restart button!

 II.
 Start this software, and enter your nickname.
 Then click "Get Tested" button.